chubin/cheat.sh/README.md

 ```

 Or course, it is just fun, and you should never cheat in your coding interviews,
-because you know what happens otherwise.
+because you know what happens when you do.

 ![when you lie in your interview](http://cheat.sh/files/when-you-lie-katze.png)